 The set of the stable marriages for an SM forms a lattice w.r.t. the men's (or women's) preferences.
 This is a graph where vertices correspond bijectively to the stable marriages and a marriage is above another if every man (resp., every woman) is married with a woman (resp., man) is at least as happy with the first marriage as with the second.
-The top of this lattice is the stable marriage, called male optimal (resp., female optimal), where men (resp., women) are mostly satisfied.
-Conversely, the bottom is the stable marriage where men's (resp., women's) preferences are least satisfied [9].
+The top of this lattice is the stable matching, called male-optimal (resp., female optimal), where men (resp., women) are mostly satisfied.
+Conversely, the bottom is the stable matching where men's (resp., women's) preferences are least satisfied [8].

-Definition 3 (male (resp., female) optimal marriage).
-Given an SM P, a marriage is male (resp., female) optimal iff every man (resp., woman) is paired with his (resp., her) highest ranked feasible partner in P.
+Definition 3 (male (resp., female) optimal matching).
+Given an SMP, a matching is male (resp., female) optimal iff every man (resp., woman) is paired with his (resp., her) highest ranked feasible partner in P.